-- A Song of Ice and Fire has many examples.
+- A Song of Ice and Fire:

 - Gregor Clegane, towards Sandor and their unnamed baby sister.
 He kills the little girl and almost does the same to the little boy, leaving him badly scarred.

-- It seems to run in the Greyjoy family.
+- Theon Greyjoy's memory of his brothers Rodrik and Maron are chiefly of "Rodrik's drucken cuff and Maron's cruel japes".
+It seems to run in the Greyjoy family.
 Theon's uncle Aeron still has nightmares about his older brother Euron Crow's Eye.
-As with Joff above, it's strongly implied Euron raped Aeron.
+It's strongly implied Euron actually raped Aeron.